jbossdemocentral/3scale-api-workshop/docs/labs/lab01/lab01.md

     ![design-download-yaml](images/design-23.png "Download API")

-1. This will start the download of your API definition file. **Save** it to your local disk drive.
+1. This will start the download of your API definition file.
+It could take a few seconds to start the download. **Save** it to your local disk drive.

 1. You can open the file with any text editor.
 Take a look at the source file.
 Everything is there.